DeadmanPR/RanDooMizer/README.md

 The output of this program is a .wad file which is a modified version of the .wad file you opened with the program.
 The file will have one of the following:

-- "Doom-" followed by some numbers (for example, "DooM-1234567.wad")
+- "Doom\_" followed by some numbers (for example, "Doom_1234567.wad")
-- For Doom II, "DooM2-" followed by some numbers (for example, "DooM2-1234567.wad")
+- For Doom II, "Doom2\_" followed by some numbers (for example, "DooM2_1234567.wad")

+These numbers correspond to the seed used for the randomization.

 # Copyright Notes